 Debuting on 16 August 1963 and subtitled for its first series “A Quizzical Look At The Early Days Of Married Life”, Marriage Lines (written in its early days as The Marriage Lines) reunited producer Graeme Muir, actor/writer Richard Waring and actor Richard Briers, all of whom had worked together on Brothers In Law.

-As Mr and Mrs Starling – a young couple adjusting to married life in their small Earl’s Court (London) flat – the two leads tackled the scripts of marital ups-and-downs with gusto and brought a charming amiability to the series that made it very popular in its day.
+As Mr and Mrs Starling – a young couple adjusting to married life in their small Earl’s Court (London) flat – the two leads tackled the scripts with gusto and brought a charming amiability to the series that made it very popular in its day.

 Their ups and downs – over money, family, domestic chores and so on – formed the basis of much of the comedy, with the rest stemming from George’s yearning to be at the pub with his single colleagues.

 Ronald Hines and Christine Finn played their neighbours, Peter and Noah, during the first series.

 The newlyweds argued regularly, but their relationship was rarely threatened by these everyday pressures.
 In the third series, Kate fell pregnant, eventually giving birth to a baby girl, Helen – whom George described as “the cuckoo” because her presence added to his domestic duties and interfered with his already restricted social life.

 The fourth series was thought to be the last, and writer Waring tied up the show in an episode titled ‘Goodbye George, Goodbye Kate’, which ended with the couple leaving England to pursue George’s new job in Lagos.

 However, a fifth series was then commissioned, and because Prunella Scales was pregnant in real life, it was decided to have Kate expecting again and use this to explain the Starlings’ return to the UK.
 The second “happy event” occurred in the final episode.